OUTAJARmanel/Internship/README.md

 # Internship

-# Here you will find all the files, to be able to run the codes.
-# You should change the path of the files before running the code
+Here you will find all the files to be able to run the codes.
+You should change the path of the files before running the codes.